Thermoelectric power factors of defective scandium nitride nanostructures from first principles: Method

 Next, we investigated two-leads (TL) Landauer models, in which a single central scattering region is considered and the source and drain leads are composed of principal layers of pure ScN.
 This second type of configuration is useful for providing a quantitative estimate of the presence of defects.

-The possible structural defects that may arise in the ScN lattice can be classified according to their symmetry into point defects and glide-type defects.
+The possible structural defects that may arise in the ScN lattice can be classified according to their symmetry into point defects and {planar {faults}}.
 Combinations of these two types of defects can also occur in spatially adjacent positions (Figure \ref{fig:Symm_defects}).

-The structure of ScN allows only one type of symmetry for glide-type defects, with a displacement parallel to the Sc–N bond direction.
-We modeled glide-type defects associated with point defects in the (1x)5x5\textit{+s} structures, after obtaining the relaxed structures with point defects, by replacing an adjacent relaxed atomic layer, perpendicular to the NW length, with a layer from the unrelaxed structure, centered along the NW axis.
+{We consider {stacking faults (\textit{sf})} perpendicular to the transport direction, in order to maximize the {effects of the structural mismatches} and observe them more clearly.
+We modeled these {planar defects} in the (1x)5x5\textit{+s} structures, associating them with point defects.
+After obtaining the relaxed NW structures with point defects, we replaced a relaxed atomic layer adjacent to the defect and perpendicular to the NW length, with a layer from the unrelaxed structure, centered along the same NW axis}.

-In contrast, several types of point-type defects can be accounted: vacancies and substitutions of either Sc or N atoms, or clusters of multiple such defects.
+Several types of point-type defects can be accounted: vacancies and substitutions of either Sc or N atoms, or clusters of multiple such defects.
 These defects can be ranked based on their relevance by calculating their formation enthalpy, revealing that substitutional N defects are the most energetically favorable and thus the most common in experimental samples \cite{BALASUBRAMANIAN201877}.

-Concerning the chemical nature of defects, under magnetron sputtering deposition or molecular-beam epitaxy experimental conditions \cite{10.1063/1.3665945,10.1063/1.4801886,doi:10.1021/acsaem.2c00485,doi:10.1021/acsaem.2c01672,MORECHEVALIER2025100674}, the presence of oxygen impurities is likely unavoidable, even in ultra-high-vacuum (UHV) systems \cite{MORAM20088569,MORECHEVALIER2023156203}.
-We studied substitutional defects where N sites are replaced either by structural vacancies or by oxygen atoms, and association of these defects with contiguous point or glide-type defects.
+Concerning the chemical nature of defects, under magnetron sputtering deposition or molecular-beam epitaxy experimental conditions \cite{10.1063/1.3665945,10.1063/1.4801886,doi:10.1021/acsaem.2c00485,doi:10.1021/acsaem.2c01672,MORECHEVALIER2025100674}, the presence of oxygen impurities is likely unavoidable, even in ultra-high-vacuum (UHV) systems \cite{MORAM20088569,MORECHEVALIER2023156203,CICHON2024160867}.
+We studied substitutional defects where N sites are replaced either by structural vacancies or by oxygen atoms, and association of these {structures} with contiguous point defects or {planar mismatches}.
 We coherently compared each case to models of pure ScN nanowires of the same size.